cerebris/jsonapi-resources/README.md

 end
 ```

-These codes can be customized in your app by creating an initializer to override and or all of the codes.
+These codes can be customized in your app by creating an initializer to override any or all of the codes.

 ### Serializer

-The ResourceSerializer can be used to serialize a resource into JSON-API compliant JSON.
-ResourceSerializer has a serialize
-method that takes a resource instance to serialize and a hash of options.
+The `ResourceSerializer` can be used to serialize a resource into JSON API compliant JSON. `ResourceSerializer` has a `serialize` method that takes a resource instance to serialize and a hash of options.
 For example:

 ```
 post = Post.find(1)
 JSON::API::ResourceSerializer.new.serialize(PostResource.new(post))
 ```

 This returns results like this:

 ```